 Yes.
 Please ask your baby's nurse about ways to interact with and care for your baby.

 If you had planned to breastfeed your baby, you can begin to pump your breasts while you are still in the hospital and we encourage you to do so, as breast milk is often the best form of nutrition for your baby.
 A lactation consultant can answer your questions.
 Your milk will be frozen and stored in the NICU until your baby is ready for it.
 The NICU has breast pumps and private rooms available to you when you are visiting.

 Your baby will go home when he or she can eat enough to gain weight and his or her lung function is adequate to oxygenate the body.

 The amount of time babies with a diaphragmatic hernia spend in the NICU varies greatly depending on their course of care and the severity of the problem.
 An average length of stay is 6 to 12 weeks.
 Your baby likely will go home on anti-reflux medication, as all babies with CDH have some degree of gastroesophageal reflux.

 What is my baby's long-term prognosis?

 Long-term issues include chronic lung disease and gastroesophageal reflux.
-These babies are assessed for developmental delays due to prolonged hospitalization and ventilation requirements.
+Babies with CDH will be assessed for developmental delays due to prolonged hospitalization and ventilation requirements.

 For those who do not need ECMO, the survival rate is approximately 90 percent.
-If the baby would require ECMO, the survival rate does decrease to approximately 50 percent.
+If your baby requires ECMO, the survival rate decreases to about 50 percent.